Stingray (1964 TV series): Cold War analysis

 Cull observes that in its depiction of the WASP, Stingray is one of several Gerry Anderson series that "assume the development of world government and world security institutions" and "reflect the 1960s vogue for stories set in secret organisations with extravagant acronyms."
 He compares the premise of the series to the Cold War, noting the conflict between the WASP and the undersea races and the latter's use of spies to infiltrate human society.
 He believes that the episode "Marineville Traitor", which focuses on a hunt for an "enemy within", has an "especially strong Cold War flavour".
 Cull also notes that while the Anderson productions often present nuclear technology as a threat, Stingray also shows it in a positive light: for example, the series' eponymous submarine is nuclear-powered.

 Sarah Kurchak of The A.V.
 Club suggests that compared to villains of earlier Anderson series, Titan and the Aquaphibians serve as a "more classically Cold War-style villainous Other".
 She adds that in the world of Stingray, "the battle lines between land and sea are clearly defined, the enemy is always watching, and the target of their aggression is always close to home."
 Kurchak also suggests that through his "multiple nightmares" about threats to Marineville, Troy embodies Cold War anxieties.
 O'Brien writes that Stingray contains "more than a touch of the Cold War ethos", arguing that Titan "could have easily belonged to an underwater branch of the Soviet Bloc."

+Adaptations

+Comics and books

-Tie-insStingray was featured in the Supermarionation tie-in comic TV Century 21 (later known as TV21) from its first issue, published by City Magazines/AP Films (Merchandising) in January 1965.
-The Stingray strip ran from TV Century 21 #1 (23 Jan.
-1965) to TV21 #189 (30 Aug.
-1968); it was originally by Alan Fennell & Ron Embleton; later contributors included Dennis Hooper, Gerry Embleton, and Michael Strand.
-The Stingray comics were reprinted in Polystyle Publications' Countdown in the years 1971–1972.
+Stingray was featured in the Supermarionation tie-in comic TV Century 21 from its first issue, published by City Magazines/AP Films (Merchandising) in January 1965.
+The Stingray strip ran from TV Century 21 issue 1 (23 January 1965) to TV21 issue 189 (30 August 1968).
+It was originally by Alan Fennell and Ron Embleton; later contributors included Dennis Hooper, Gerry Embleton, and Michael Strand.
+The Stingray comics were reprinted in Polystyle Publications' Countdown in 1971 and 1972.

 The 1960s also saw the publication of two original novels by Armada Books: Stingray and Stingray and the Monster, written by John William Jennison under the pseudonym "John Theydon".